In the first of a three-part series, VHS Revival talks war, mythology, and the origins of one of cinema’s most iconic characters.

 Some things go perfectly together…cheese and wine, salt and vinegar, Tango and Cash, and for me, Steven Spielberg’s game changing blockbuster Raiders of the Lost Ark will forever be synonymous with Bank Holidays.

-Back in the 1980s, the world’s most recognised adventure movie was always shown on TV during Christmas, Easter, or one of the other public holidays.
+Back in the 1980s, the world’s most recognised adventure movie was always shown during public holidays.
 In fact, I am still unable to hear the iconic Indiana Jones theme without a burning desire to open a tin of Quality Street and guzzle a large glass of Dandelion and Burdock.

 ‘Raiders’ originated from a desire to bring back those old serials that used to play out before films in the cinema back in the 40s, invariably featuring an adventurer or superhero engaging in exciting flights of derring-do, and usually climaxing in a cliff hanger whose goal was to leave you wanting more.
 George Lucas wrote a treatment in the early 70s for a film version which would serve as a feature length ‘stitching together’ of a series of dramatic set pieces segued into a coherent plot.
 It was titled The Adventures of Indiana Smith, so we can be thankful that the passage of time, the small matter of a story that took place a long time ago in a galaxy far, far away, and a casual chat with pal Steven Spielberg resulted in a name change and one of the greatest movies of all time.